What is a nor’easter?

 Not every Northeast snowstorm is a nor’easter.
 In fact, some nor’easters don’t even produce snow.

-A nor’easter is a strong low-pressure system that impacts the East Coast of the United States, particularly the Northeast, but that’s not what makes it a nor’easter.
+A nor’easter is a strong low-pressure system that impacts the East Coast of the U.S., particularly the Northeast, but that’s not what makes it a nor’easter.

-A storm is considered a nor’easter if its winds are blowing from the northeast off of the Atlantic Ocean.
+A storm is considered a nor’easter if its winds blow from the northeast off the Atlantic Ocean.
 If the winds are out of the east or southeast during the storm, then it’s not technically a nor’easter, but the impacts will likely be very similar, so the storm should still be taken seriously.

 Although most people associate nor’easters with heavy snowstorms that move up the northeastern coast of the U.S., not every nor’easter produces snow.